 Leather skivers are a very helpful tool whenever thinning leather at locations where it will be sewn or joined together.
 Let’s look at some of the most useful skivers.
+Some recommendations include paid links to products that I trust.

 The skiver I use most is the Tandy Super Skiver (click here to view it on amazon).
 I’ve found that it works great for most day-to-day projects, it is easy to control, and the blade stays sharp.
 After using it for a few projects, I’m very comfortable having it as my go-to skiver.